Covid-19 surge in Michigan is putting some hospitals at critical capacity levels, health care provider says - KRDO

 Beaumont’s Covid-19 patients also are younger, on average, than earlier in the pandemic, Dr. Nick Gilpin, Beaumont’s medical director of epidemiology, said Thursday.

-Dr. Anthony Fauci, the nation’s top infectious disease expert, says the recommended pause on the Johnson & Johnson Covid-19 vaccine is just that: a pause — not a cancellation — and will likely last days to weeks.
+Dr. Anthony Fauci, the nation’s top infectious disease expert, said Thursday he hopes there will be a quick decision soon about whether the country will proceed with administering the Johnson & Johnson Covid-19 vaccine after a recommended pause.

-“I doubt very seriously if we’re talking about weeks to months,” he told CNN on Wednesday.

-The pause, he added, should help underscore and confirm “how seriously we take safety.”
+“Hopefully, we’ll get a decision quite soon as to whether or not we can get back on track with this very effective vaccine,” Fauci, director of the National Institute of Allergy and Infectious Diseases, told a Congressional hearing.

 J&J pause may cause delays, officials say